ehealthsuisse/EPR-by-example/files/PDQ.md

 ## Security Requirements

-To ensure privacy the transction must be secured using https with mutual authentication, with X.509 certificates (extended validation required) and client and server side certifcate validation.
+To ensure privacy the transaction must be secured using https with mutual authentication, with X.509 certificates (extended validation required) and client and server side certificate validation.

 Note:
 - Some test environments dropped the mutual authentication or TLS for testing purposes.
 Please contact your test system provider on the details.